olxver/Qubit/README.md

 Add your bot to your Discord server by generating an invite link in the Developer Portal.

+Change the `.env.example` to `.env`.

-Replace the "token" variable in the bot.py file with your bot's token.
+Replace the "token" variable in the .env file with your bot's token.
+Also add your GitHub API key if you want.

 Run the bot by executing `python bot.py`